 Step 2.
 Run the tool with administrative privilege (To run any program with admin rights, right-click on the .exe file and select the “Run as administrator” option).

 Step 4.
-Right-click on an invalid or unwanted entry, pick the
+Right-click on an invalid or unwanted entry, pick the Delete option, or click on the entry you want to remove, and press the Ctrl + D shortcut from the keyboard.

 You should note that Autoruns tool only reveals those entries that are enabled in the Task Manager’s Startup tab.
 If you have disabled any entry through the Task Manager startup program, you need to enable it to see in Autoruns.
 Also, it is not advisable to delete any Microsoft entries there, especially the Userinit entry.